shlinkio/shlink-common/README.md

 A [symfony/cache](https://symfony.com/doc/current/components/cache.html) adapter is registered, under the `Psr\Cache\CacheItemPoolInterface` service key (as all adapters implement it).

 The concrete implementation it returns is different depending on your configuration:

 * An `ArrayAdapter` instance when the `debug` config is set to true or when the APUc extension is not installed and the `cache.redis` config is not defined.
 * An `ApcuAdapter`instance when no `cache.redis` is defined and the APCu extension is installed.
 * A `RedisAdapter` instance when the `cache.redis` config is defined.

 The last two adapters will use the namespace defined in `cache.namespace` config entry.

+The three of them will allow setting a default lifetime for those entries which do not explicitly define one, picking it up from `cache.default_lifetime`.

  ```php
 <?php